typeddjango/django-stubs/README.md

 The aim of this project is to bring [PEP 484 type hints] to Django.

+We currently focus on supporting Django >= 2.1 to simplify work in the beginning.

 [PEP 484 type hints]: https://www.python.org/dev/peps/pep-0484/

 ## The Plan